 Events humanities students love

 - Free to students, this lecture series brings preeminent writers, scholars and experts from around the world to the university’s Maltz Performing Arts Center.
 Recent speakers include Viet Thanh Nguyen, a Pulitzer Prize for Fiction winner with his novel The Sympathizer, and activist Tarana Burke, founder of the #MeToo movement.

 36-hour Sci-Fi Marathon: January

 - Sponsored by the Baker-Nord Center for the Humanities, this collaborative event celebrates the cultural institutions of Cleveland and Northeast Ohio and engages the public in addressing challenging societal issues and concerns.
-Past themes have included Nature, Truth and Impacts of War.
+Past themes have included Nature, Truth and Identity.

 The Baker-Nord Center is the hub of humanities activities at CWRU—from events and lectures to internships and creative endeavors.